WildlifeSouth.com Wildlife and Nature Locations

 - Joe Kegley

-While the long-legged waders seem to occupy the attention of most tourists and photographers, I actually found the song bird activity much more interesting.
-Six of the bird species I observed in early April were winter residence or were in the process of migration from somewhere else, and probably departed not long after my visit for their northern territory.
-These included ruby-crowned kinglets, cedar waxwings (these guys were everywhere), hermit thrushes (again a fair number), white-throated sparrows, blue-headed vireos, and yellow-rumped warblers.
-It was fun to have the mixture of winter residence along with the summer residence.
+While the long-legged waders seem to occupy the attention of most tourists and photographers, I actually found the songbird activity much more interesting.
+Six of the bird species I observed in early April were winter residence in (or getting close to) the process of migration.
+These species probably departed not long after my visit for their northern territories.
+These included Ruby-crowned Kinglets, Cedar Waxwings (these guys were everywhere), Hermit Thrushes (again a fair number), White-throated Sparrows, Blue-headed Vireos, and Yellow-rumped Warblers.
+It was fun to observe the mixture of winter residence among the spring arrivals.

-Probably the most vocal of the songs birds during my April visit were the northern parula and the white-eyed vireo.
+Probably the most vocal of the songbirds during my April visit were the Northern Parula and the White-eyed Vireo.
 Both species appeared to be quite active in the wooded area between the swamp and the parking lot.
-In addition to the two previous mentioned, blue-gray gnatcatchers and prothonotary Warblers were also found in the same area.
+In addition to the previous mentioned, Blue-gray Gnatcatchers and Prothonotary Warblers were also found while birding the same area.

-Northern flickers and red-bellied woodpeckers were frequently heard on the north side of the trail, but the jewel of the picidae family tree had to be the pileated woodpecker.
+Northern Flickers and Red-bellied Woodpeckers were frequently heard on the north side of the trail, but the jewel of the picidae family tree had to be the Pileated Woodpecker.
 During my brief visit I was able to observe one individual who had a liking for a particular stump in the swamp.
 So much so, the bird came back several times to forage which allowed for a couple of photographs.
-This northern side of the trail was also where most of the blue-winged teal were found.
+Birding the northern side of the trail was also where most of the Blue-winged Teal were found.

 During my brief weekend visit in early April I observed the following bird species: